01-edu/Branch-Blockchain/introductions.md

 ### Anchoring

-A simple use of blockhains is to anchor documents.
+A simple use of blockchains is to anchor documents.
 We will hash documents and store them in a blockchain.

 For this, we will use a local test node and interact with it using JavaScript